ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 ##### Questions:
 • Not sure about ITEX phenology data availability.
 Would be amazing to get ITEX data from the Arctic National Wildlife Refuge.
+##Mariana: unfortunately I don't think there's any phenology data in the ITEX dataset at the moment.
+I think there is a separate phenology dataset that was managed by Courtney Collins, so maybe Isla can point you in the direction of the latest version of the data?

 • library(esquisse)

 **************